10-a-day - excessive and expensive?

 When relationship breakdowns happen within a family it's often the grandchildren and grandparents who suffer a separation, through no wish of their own.
-With so much information on the subject, it's often difficult to know where to start in terms of re-establishing that contact, so here's our guide to how it works and what you can do.
+But what are grandparents' rights?
+Are paternal grandparents at a disadvantage?
+With so much conflict and emotional distress to deal with, it's often difficult to know where to start in terms of re-establishing that contact.
+Here's our guide to how it works and what you can do.

 What rights do grandparents have?
 And do they have a right to see their grandchildren by virtue of being closely related?
 The short answer to this is, no - grandparents do not have any automatic legal rights.
 They can, however, apply for rights to see their grandchildren under the 1989 Children's Act, providing they have leave from the family courts to do so.